keithpatton/aks-sample/README.md

 - Click on Publish button which will build and deploy your application image to the ACR.

 ## Deploy Application to the AKS Cluster
+- Open deploy.sh and ACR_NAME to the same value you chose for setup.sh
-- Using your open Azure Cloud Shell session, copy the contents of deploy.sh and execute
+- Using your open Azure Cloud Shell session, upload deploy.sh and execute using: ```bash deploy.sh```.
 - This will deploy your application into the AKS cluster and expose it on port 80. (obviously only suitable for development!).
 - Execute the following to watch for the EXTERNAL_IP value to be published for the pod: ```watch kubectl get services```
 - Browse to the AKS hosted url endpoint, e.g. http://{{EXTERNAL-IP}}/WeatherForecast